NateWr/restaurant-reservations/readme.txt

 == Upgrade Notice ==

+= 1.3 =
+This update adds support for adding and editing bookings from the admin panel.
+The bookings panel now shows upcoming bookings by default.
+The Party field in the booking form is now a dropdown selection.
+Plus a bunch of new features and fixes.
+Read the full changelog for details.

 = 1.2.3 =
 This update adds a {user_email} notification template tag and improves the mail headers on notifications to mitigate spam risk.
 It also adds the missing translation for the Clear button in the time picker for many languages.
 More minor bug fixes listed in the changelog.

 = 1.2.2 =
 This update adds support for a new MailChimp addon that will be released soon.
 An addons page is now available under the Bookings menu.
 A bug in which custom date/time formats could cause validation errors has been fixed.
 New hooks are now in place so that it's easier to customize the form output.

 = 1.2.1 =
 This is a minor maintenance update which fixes a couple of small bugs.